-THIS AGREEMENT was last updated on 19th April 2018 and 9th November 2020 to address the data processing requirements of GDPR
+THIS AGREEMENT was last updated on 19th April 2018, 9th November 2020 and 17th June 2021 to address the data processing requirements of GDPR

 - SISRA Limited part of the Juniper Education Group a company registered in the UK under number 11992947 whose registered office is at Boundary House 4 County Place Chelmsford Essex CM2 0RE and

 YOU AGREE TO THE FOLLOWING TERMS AND CONDITIONS (THE “AGREEMENT”) GOVERNING YOUR USE OF SISRA’S ANALYTICS SERVICE, INCLUDING OFFLINE COMPONENTS (COLLECTIVELY, THE “SERVICE”).
 IF YOU ARE ENTERING INTO THIS AGREEMENT ON BEHALF OF A SCHOOL, COLLEGE, ACADEMY, LOCAL AUTHORITY OR OTHER LEGAL ENTITY, YOU CONFIRM THAT YOU HAVE THE AUTHORITY TO BIND SUCH ENTITY TO THESE TERMS AND CONDITIONS, IN WHICH CASE THE TERMS “YOU” OR “YOUR” SHALL REFER TO SUCH ENTITY.

 As part of the ANALYTICS Service, SISRA will allow you access via a browser interface, including transmission and storage of data if applicable.
 Your registration for, or use of, the ANALYTICS Service shall be deemed to be your agreement to abide by this Agreement including any materials available on the SISRA website incorporated by reference herein, including but not limited to SISRA’s privacy and security policies.
 For reference, a Definitions section (24) is included at the end of this Agreement